 Academic standing is assessed each year.
 At the end of the Winter term.
 Students will be notified by email when academic standings have been updated and are made available in Connect@MTA.
 Students placed on academic suspension or dismissal will be notified in a letter from the chair of the admissions and re-admissions committee.
 This letter will include information on how to appeal the academic standing.
 Letters are mailed to the summer address on file for the student and should be received by late May.
 The letter will also be sent by email.

 What happens if I am placed on academic probation?

 Students on academic probation cannot register for more than the normal course load (15 credits in each of the fall and winter terms; 12 credits in the spring/summer term.)
-Students on probation cannot take courses on letter of permission or via correspondence.
+Students on probation cannot take courses on letter of permission.
 They will return to good academic standing if their SGPA at the end of the probationary period is at least 1.5 and their CGPA is at least 1.5.